ethereum/populus/docs/tutorial.part-2.rst

 The Genesis Block
 '''''''''''''''''

 The next file is `genesis.json`.
-This is the definisions of the first block of the chain, which is called the "genesis" block.
+This is the definision of the first block of the chain, which is called the "genesis" block.
 Every blockchain starts with an initial genesis block, the #0 block.
 The real ethereum genesis block can be seen `here <https://etherscan.io/block/0>`_.